rileyrg/Emacs-Customisations/README.md

     1.  eww

-        Advice EWW to launch certain URLs using the generic launcher rather than EWW.

         ```emacs-lisp

+        (use-package eww
+          :config
+          ;; Advice EWW to launch certain URLs using the generic launcher rather than EWW.
           (defcustom rgr/eww-external-launch-url-chunks '("youtube")
             "If any component of this list is contained in an EWW url then it will use `browse-url-generic to launch that url instead of `eww"
             :type '(repeat string))
           (defadvice eww (around rgr/eww-extern-advise activate)
             "Use `browse-url-generic if any part of URL is contained in `rgr/eww-external-launch-url-chunks"
             (if (string-match-p (regexp-opt rgr/eww-external-launch-url-chunks) url)
                 (browse-url-generic url)
               ad-do-it))

+          :bind
+          (:map eww-mode-map
+                ( "&" . (lambda()
+                          (interactive)
+                          (alert "Launching external browser")
+                          (eww-browse-with-external-browser)))))

         ```

 2. Google related